SECUREA1/ioncore-brochure/README.md

 This repository contains a collection of HTML brochures.
 A small Express server is included so the pages can be browsed locally or deployed on Render.

-The public homepage lives at `/` and links to an admin-only index of every HTML file.
-That listing resides at `/admin` and is protected with Basic Auth (`investor`/`burrito`).
-All brochure HTML files—even those not included on the old `index.html` page—require the same credentials.
+The public homepage lives at `/` and links to a complete index of every HTML file.
+The listing resides at `/admin` and is now open to everyone for quick browsing—no credentials required.
 Selecting a link opens the brochure wrapped with a "Back" button so you can return to the index, and the browser tab title reflects the brochure's own title.

 ## Development